Why Nigeria is stuck in a cycle of sharp devaluations - Businessday NG

-In theory, the inflation differential is a rough estimate of what the naira should lose against the USD annually.
+In theory, the inflation differential is a rough estimate of what the Naira should lose against the USD annually.
 Historically, Nigeria has had 14 episodes of these sharp currency devaluations since 1981.
-The nine years between 1985 and 1993 were particularly devastating with eight episodes of sharp devaluations and the average devaluation per year at around 29.0 percent.
-More recently, while this has become less violent, it is still a big concern as the naira weakened by an average of 16.0 percent annually between 2015 and 2020.
+The nine years between 1985 and 1993 were particularly devastating with 8 episodes of sharp devaluations and the average devaluation per year at around 29%.
+More recently, while this has become less violent, it is still a big concern as the Naira weakened by an average of 16% annually between 2015 and 2020.

 How many of these episodes can Nigerians and businesses survive?
 It is hard to say, but each episode weakens economic prospects and disincentivizes doing business, saving and investing in Nigeria.
 Many businesses that have exited Nigeria attribute this decision to currency woes.
 An example of recent is Shoprite’s decision to reduce its exposure to Nigeria.